obscrivn/databasebook/_sources/welcome.md

 ## What this course is designed to do

-The course blends theory and practice so that students can:
+The course blends theory and practice so that you can:

 - understand how databases represent real-world systems
 - write and reason about SQL queries